-This is the first thing to weigh.
-The latest and greatest tourniquet is nearly worthless if it's going to require precious minutes to figure out how to apply it correctly.
-We recommend that people equip themselves with the device with which they are most familiar, even if it is not the most highly rated one.
-The majority of tourniquets on the market can be applied in seconds if a person who has received training and has practiced with them.
+Consider Your Level of Training: We recommend people equip themselves with the device with which they are most familiar, even if it is not the most highly rated one.
+Most tourniquets can be applied in seconds if a person received training and practiced with them.

 In high-stress situations involving a major injury, fine motor skills can deteriorate significantly.
-So get familiar, practice right handed and left handed operation on others and on yourself.
-Windlass-driven tourniquets, such as the CAT (Combat Application Tourniquet), SAM XT orSOFTT-W, are fast, and very effective at stopping blood flow, but can be less intuitive to use.
+To get familiar with your tourniquet, practice right-handed and left-handed operation on others and yourself.
+Windlass-driven tourniquets, such as the CAT (Combat Application Tourniquet), SAM XT or SOFTT-W, are fast and effective at stopping blood flow but can be less intuitive to use.
 Training videos can be helpful but there is no substitute for muscle memory gained through repetition.

-Other styles such as the SWAT-T are more intuitive, stretch and wrap designs.
+Other styles such as the SWAT-T are more intuitive stretch-and-wrap designs.
 But you still need to practice, especially on yourself, as these can be tricky to self-apply in some situations, such as applying to your dominant arm using only your non-dominant arm.

-Note: It is not recommended to train repeatedly with a windlass tourniquet that you intend to deploy for emergency use, as the inner bands can stretch out over time.
+It is not recommended to train repeatedly with a windlass tourniquet that you intend to deploy for emergency use, as the inner bands can stretch out over time.
 Trainer versions (usually blue color) are available.
 This is less of a concern with the SWAT-T.

-A person can bleed to death in a few minutes and it is often said that the best tourniquet is the one that is closest at hand when a critical incident occurs.
-Depending on your risk profile, you may want to select a tourniquet that can be easily carried on your person, in a belt-pouch, ankle kit or cargo pocket.
+Where Will You Store the Tourniquet?
+It is often said the best tourniquet is the one closest at hand when a critical incident occurs.
+Depending on your risk profile, you might want to select a tourniquet that can be easily carried in a belt-pouch, ankle kit or cargo pocket.